 In fact my own earlier article, “6 Ways for How to Blend Colored Pencil”, included discussion of materials you can use to blend.

-But what if you could just blend with the pencils alone?
-No tools or materials like solvents, q-tips, erasers, etc. Impossible you say?
+But what if you could just blend with the pencils alone without the use of tools or materials like solvents, q-tips, erasers, etc. Impossible you say?
 Not impossible!

-I decided to write another article and delve into this topic from a different perspective; covering what techniques you can use (with a little bit of discussion on quality materials) that will have you blending like a pro with just you, your pencils and your paper.
+I decided to write another article and delve into this topic from a different perspective—covering what techniques you can use plus a little bit of discussion on quality materials—that will have you blending like a pro with just you, your pencils and your paper.

 This article contains product links for your convenience.
 They are affiliate links – click here for explanation.

 I would be remiss in discussing this topic without first making sure you have the right soft pencils to begin with.
 Nothing is worse than trying to do a job, but the item helping you to do it is inferior and affects the desired outcome.
 If you use a hard-leaded pencil of inferior quality, it simply won’t do the job.

 A softer lead, on the other hand, means the pigment will be able to flow into the “tooth” of the paper more easily—very important (more on paper later).
 All the technique in the world won’t help you if you don’t have the softness required to accomplish blending.

 So here is my suggestion: stay away from dollar store variety or other cheaper brands because they simply fall way short of what you need in order to blend your artwork.

 I’m not knocking dollar stores, mind you (I love dollar stores!), or less expensive brands of colored pencils per se, but when you wish to achieve beautiful blends, it’s important to work with a pencil you can depend on.

 Invest in a soft but quality pencil.
 Here are a few brands I love for their softness and quality: